GFB News Magazine

 Hurricane Idalia hits Southeast Georgia farmers hard

-Hurricane Idalia had a sweet name but left bitter bruises on Georgia farms and rural communities after sweeping across Southeast Georgia on Aug.
-30. Idalia was a Category 2 storm when the storm eye blew across the Florida/Georgia line into Lowndes County about 10 a.m.
-According to the National Hurricane Center, Category 2 storms have sustained winds of 96-110 mph.
+Hurricane Idalia left bitter bruises on Georgia farms after sweeping across Southeast Georgia Aug.
+30. Idalia was a Category 2 storm when its eye blew into Lowndes County about 10 a.m. that day.
+Category 2 storms have sustained winds of 96-110 mph according to the National Hurricane Center.

-Georgia pecan growers were about a month away from starting to harvest early pecan varieties when Idalia hit.
-The trees were laden with still-maturing nuts and the heavy green hulls that hold the nuts until they mature, and the hulls crack, turn brown and drop to the ground with the unshelled pecans.
+Georgia pecan growers were a month away from beginning their harvest when Idalia hit.
+The trees were laden with still-maturing nuts and the heavy green hulls that hold the nuts until they open and drop the unshelled pecans to the ground.

-Buck Paulk of Shiloh Pecan Farms & Shiloh Pecan Farms Nursery headquartered in Lowndes County and lifelong growers James and Linda Exum of Brooks County were among the many pecan growers to be left with uprooted trees and crop loss.
+Buck Paulk of Shiloh Pecan Farms & Shiloh Pecan Farms Nursery headquartered in Lowndes County and lifelong growers James and Linda Exum of Brooks County were among pecan growers left with uprooted trees and crop loss.

-In this most severely impacted area, Wells said percentage of downed trees in damaged orchards range from 30%-80% of total orchard trees.
+In the most severely impacted area, Wells said the percentage of downed trees in damaged orchards ranges from 30%-80% of total orchard trees.
 Most of the trees uprooted or left leaning were 20 years and under, Wells said.

-James Exum, who serves on the Georgia Farm Bureau Pecan Advisory Committee, estimates Idalia uprooted about 400 trees on his 200 acres of orchards located in Morven.
+James Exum estimates Idalia uprooted about 400 trees on his 200 acres of orchards located in Morven.

 “You not only lose the tree, but you lose its future production,” James explained.
 “It’ll take 20 years to get back to where we were the day before the hurricane.”

-"Some parts of our orchards look like a bomb was dropped on it," Linda said.
-"Some of this damage James and I will never see the farm recover from in our lifetime."
+Linda Exum said, "Some of this damage James and I will never see the farm recover from in our lifetime."

-Growers in Idalia’s path also experienced crop loss from nuts being blown to the ground and limbs, heavy with nuts breaking.
+Growers in Idalia’s path also had crop loss from nuts being blown to the ground and limbs, heavy with nuts breaking.

 Wells estimated Georgia pecan orchards would have produced between 85-100 million pounds this fall before Idalia struck.